-The Zapotec village of San Cristobal Lachirioag is a remote location that few outsiders have visited.
+The Zapotec village of San Cristobal Lachirioag is remote and well beyond the typical tourist destinations.
+We are honored to be guests in “Lachi” once a year.
 The microclimate and terroir are unique in the world of Oaxacan mezcal—magueys grow amongst various types of wild plantains and cultivated coffee beans.
 We will participate in unloading cooked maguey from the earthen pit oven, harvesting maguey and re-loading the oven, breaking down and milling cooked maguey, formulating it for fermentation, and distilling a special mezcal de pechuga throughout the night.

 Most of us will camp out at the palenque, close to the still.
 If you’d prefer a bit more comfort, there is a basic hotel in the village of 2,000 people that we’ll provide transportation to and from.
 We recommend this experience for guests in good general health who don’t mind roughing it a bit.

 *Please note: the drive is long, windy, and worth it.
 Tosba is remote and the closest small village is 30 minutes away.